 Traditionally, marshal arts in China are taught in one of two ways.
 The 'closed door' method refers to teaching that is kept exclusively within the family, while the 'half open door' means that the technique is shown to students but only fully explained to family members and trusted disciples.

 Chen style tai-chi was for the most part kept behind closed doors until comparatively recently.
 One important exception to this was the instruction of Yang Lu-Chan who then went on to earn his livelihood from teaching the art.
 It was this departure from closed door to half open door teaching that led to tai-chi becoming popularised and is the reason why Yang style has become the most practiced style around the world today.

 The number of people who practice tai-chi has risen massively during the last century, a fact made all the more incredible when major constraints such as the Second World War and the political turmoil of the Chinese Cultural Revolution (which saw many teachers imprisoned and tortured) are taken into account.
 An inevitable consequence of such rapid expansion is the potential for a reduction of quality as new teachers emerge with lower levels of experience and less understanding.
 As a result the importance of lineage can not be over stressed.

 Most modern developments of tai-chi have focused on the simplification and/or shortening of the traditional movement sets in order to make these systems more accessible to the general public.
-A general trend in modern Yang and Wu styles of tai-chi is a further slowing down of the movements and more upright postures.
-Chen style with its speed changes and Sun style which is a faster flowing style, are more likely to retain these original characteristics.

 If you are lucky enough to have a choice then here are some things to bear in mind.